-The charger must be connected to a single-phase, 50/60 Hertz AC power source, which can be either 115 or 230 VAC.
+The charger must be connected to a single-phase, 50-60 Hertz AC power source, which can be either 115 or 230 VAC.
 Use 8 or 10 AWG wire for the AC power input.
-Quarter-inch (1⁄2") ring terminals are required for proper connection to the AC input binding posts (A.A.R.).
+Quarter-inch (1/4") ring terminals are required for proper connection to the AC input and ground binding posts (A.A.R.) located on the front of the charger.
 Remove the small door cover on the front of the charger by removing the two retaining screws.
 On the panel behind the binding posts is a diagram showing the proper jumper connections for the different AC voltages.